 ▏Project Implementation, Subsidies, and Training

-(1) Participate in the four activities held by the Center (meeting at the beginning, middle, and end of the semester, seminar) for the discussion and sharing.
+(1) Participate in the three activities held by the Center (First Meeting, Mid-Semester Evaluation, and Final Presentation) for discussion and sharing ideas.
 Those who fail to participate in all the activities shall be disqualified.

-(2) During the project period, participants must submit 4 articles.
-The articles should be in the form of learning reflection (1-2 articles) and reports on the progress (1-2 articles).
+(2) During the project period, participants must submit 2 to 4 articles.
+The articles should be in the form of learning reflection (at least 2 articles, one in the mid-term, the other at the end of the semester) and reports on the progress (1-2 articles).
 The Center will publish the articles on website.